 A Generic Manual & Parts List is available for this machine

-The great advantage of the Naerok and Alpine - making them the least prosaic of the type - was the use of a bevel gearbox at the bottom of the column to elevate the head assembly, this playing in important part in the usefulness of the machine for, instead of the head being able to swing freely from side to side when the clamping bolts were slackened (as on all other makes), on the Naerok the alignment was maintained through the whole of the vertical travel.
+The great advantage of the Naerok and Alpine - making them the least prosaic of the type - was the use of a bevel gearbox at the bottom of the column to elevate the head assembly, this playing in important part in the usefulness of the machine for, instead of the head being able to swing freely from side to side when the clamping bolts were slackened (as on all other makes), on the Naerok/Alpine the alignment was maintained through the whole of the vertical travel.
 The column was locked into the base casting by two handles that closed down a slot in the casting; the handles were usefully long and hinged so allowing them to be positioned so as to get a good purchase from almost any direction.

-A further advantage of the Naerok was the availability of a very useful, infinitely-variable, auto-knock-off power longitudinal feed to the table.
-The unit was a third-party, Taiwanese-built type that was also offered for retro-fitting to other small milling machines and came with a very large, satin-chrome plated, clearly-engraved inch-division micrometer dial locked by an "non-upset", screw-action face-ring.
+A further advantage of the Naerok/Alpine was the availability of a very useful, infinitely-variable, auto-knock-off power longitudinal feed to the table.
+The unit was a third-party, Taiwanese-built type that was also offered for retro-fitting to other small milling machines and came with a very large, satin-chrome plated, clearly-engraved inch-division micrometer dial locked by a "non-upset", screw-action face-ring.
 This unit is still made today by various manufacturers and makes a handy addition to any small miller.

-Although inexpensive, of relatively crude construction and with a less-than-perfect cosmetic finish, this type of mill/drill is a most useful addition to any workshop.
-Able to mill to tolerable accuracy with either large or small cutters, it becomes additionally handy when used as a coordinate drill - the vice being bolted securely to the table and the slides then manoeuvred so as to bring the workpiece exactly into the required location beneath the drill bit.
+Although inexpensive and of relatively crude construction - and with a less-than-perfect cosmetic finish - this type of mill/drill is a most useful addition to any workshop.
+Able to mill to tolerable accuracy with either large or small cutters, it becomes additionally handy when used as a coordinate drill - the vice being bolted securely to the table and the slides then manoeuvred to bring the workpiece exactly into the required location beneath the drill bit.